CosmWasm/docs-deprecated/website/blog/2019-11-25-cosmwasm-intro.md

 CosmWasm is written as a module that can plug into the Cosmos SDK.
 This means that anyone currently building a blockchain using the Cosmos SDK can quickly and easily add CosmWasm smart contracting support to their chain, without adjusting existing logic.
 We also provide a sample binary of CosmWasm integrated into the `gaiad` binary, called [wasmd](https://github.com/cosmwasm/wasmd), so you can launch a new smart-contract enabled blockchain out of the box, using documented and tested tooling and the same security model as the Cosmos Hub.

-To try out these commands, you should first install a local single-node testnet of `wasmd`, by [following these instructions](https://github.com/cosmwasm/wasmd/blob/master/docs/deploy-testnet.md#single-node-local-manual-testnet).
-Soon we aim to deploy a testnet to allow all developers to quickly test out contract development and connecting dApps.
+You will need a running blockchain to host your contracts and use them from an app.
+We will explain how to set up a local "dev net" [in the tutorial](https://docs.cosmwasm.com).
+And plan to soon release a hosted testnet, to which all developers can simply upload their contracts, in order to easy run a demo and to share their contract with others.

 ## Deploying and Using Contracts